Your First Olympic Distance Triathlon: From Zero to 51.5

 After the Finish Line

 Take a week off or very easy training after your race.
 Your body needs time to repair the damage from race-level effort.
-Light swimming and walking are appropriate; intensity is not.

 Reflect on your race, ideally with video if available.
 What worked?
 What surprised you?
 Where can you improve for next time?
 This analysis makes your next race faster and more enjoyable.